Hasan Bülent Kahraman: Public service career

-In 1991, he started working as an Advisor to the General Secretary of the Social Democratic Populist Party (Sosyaldemokrat Halkçı Parti – SHP).
-He was appointed Consultant to the Ministry of Culture by the DYP-SHP coalition, which was formed after the elections held the same year.
+In 1991, he started working as an Advisor to the General Secretary of the Social Democratic Populist Party (SHP).
+He was appointed Consultant to the Ministry of Culture by the DYP-SHP coalition government, which was formed after the elections held the same year.
 Working together with different Ministers of Culture, he spent a highly active period at this institution until 1996.
-When Agah Oktay Güner, a far-right politician, became the Minister of Culture in the same year, Kahraman was the first person to be relieved of his duties, so he tendered his resignation.
+When Agah Oktay Güner became the Minister of Culture in the same year, Kahraman was the first person to be relieved of his duties, so he tendered his resignation.
 The last time he held a public office was in May 2014 when he became the Chief Advisor to the 11th President of the Republic of Turkey, Abdullah Gül.
 He left this office in August 2014.

 Career as a columnist

-Hasan Bülent Kahraman started publishing his articles in 1985 on the arts and culture pages of Cumhuriyet newspaper although he was not a regular contributor at first.
+Kahraman started publishing his articles in 1985 on the arts and culture pages of Cumhuriyet newspaper although he was not a regular contributor at first.
 By that time, he had already published articles in various culture and art magazines.
 In 1991, he started working as a columnist in Güneş newspaper.
 In addition to his columns, he contributed several article series during the time he worked for this newspaper.
-He wrote weekly and / or biweekly political articles in Yeni Yüzyıl newspaper, which was established in 1995.
+He wrote political articles in Yeni Yüzyıl newspaper, which was established in 1995.